jimhigson/oboe.js/writing/main/5_Implementation.md

 Although the builder functions are stateless and side-effect free, while visiting each JSON node the current ascent needs to be stored.
-This is handled by the ascent tracker.
-This tiny component serves as a holder for this data.
+This is handled by the ascent tracker which serves as a holder for this data.
 Starting with the ascent initialised as an empty list, on receiving a SAX event it passes the ascent to the handler and stores the result so that when the next SAX event is received the updated ascent can be given to the next handler.

-Linked lists were chosen for the ascents in preference to the more conventional approach of using native Javascript Arrays for several reasons.
-Firstly, I find this area of the program more easy to test and debug given immutable data structures.
-Employing native Arrays without mutating would be very expensive because on each new path the array would have to be copied rather than edited in-place.
-While debugging, unpicking a stack trace is easier if I know that every value revealed is the value that has always occupied that space because I don't have to imagine the different values that were in the same space earlier or will be there later.
-The lack of side effects means I can try new commands in the debugger's CLI without worrying about breaking the execution of the program.
-Most Javascript virtual machines are also quite poor at array growing and shrinking so for collections whose size changes, arrays are often are outperformed by linked lists.
-Finally, lists are a very convenient format for the JSONPath engine to perform matching on as will be discussed in the next section.
-The Javascript file [lists.js](#lists.js) (Appendix p.\pageref{lists.js}) implements various list functions: `cons`, `head`, `tail`, `map`, `foldR`, `all`, 'without' as well as converting lists to and from arrays.
+For the ascents linked lists were chosen in preference to the more conventional approach of using native Javascript Arrays for several reasons.
+Firstly, I find the program more easy to test and debug given immutable data structures.
+Employing native Arrays without mutating would be very expensive because on each new path the whole array would have to be copied.
+Secondly, while debugging, unpicking a stack trace is easier if I know that every value revealed is the value that has always occupied that space and I don't have to imagine the different values that were in the same space earlier or will be there later.
+Thirdly, the lack of side effects means that I can try new commands in the debugger's CLI without worrying about breaking the execution of the program.
+Most Javascript virtual machines are also quite poor at array growing and shrinking so for collections whose size changes often, arrays are relatively inperformant.
+Finally, lists are a very convenient format for the JSONPath engine to match against as will be discussed in the next section.
+The Javascript file [lists.js](#lists.js) (Appendix p.\pageref{lists.js}) implements various list functions: `cons`, `head`, `tail`, `map`, `foldR`, `all`, `without` as well as providing conversions to and from arrays.

 Oboe JSONPath Implementation
 ----------------------------